ramasubramanyamvarahabhatla/mycode/README.md

 To begin with I will be developing various components which are responsive, accesible and modular.

 1. widgets -
-auto-complete with chips
+a. auto-complete with chips
-image courousal
+b. image courousal
-star rating
+c. star rating
-text - on - banner image
+d. text - on - banner image
-todo list
+e. todo list

 2. components -
    accordian